Rotary Dragon Boat Challenge

 Team - Each team will consist of a maximum of 16 paddlers and 1 drummer.
 Additional members should be enrolled, to allow substitutes to be used in later races.

-Age Limit - All team members must be 14 years of age or over to paddle and 12 years of age or over to be the team drummer.
-Where a team is comprised primarily of members of 14/15/16years old, then a responsible adult/officer of the organisation/club/society that entered the team must be in the boat as well and take responsibility for them.
+Age Limit - All team members must be 12 years of age and a minimum height of 1.30M to paddle and 12 years of age or over to be the team drummer.
+Where a team is comprised primarily of members between 12 and 16 years old, then a responsible adult/officer of the organisation/club/society that entered the team must be in the boat as well and take responsibility for them.

 Racing - Racing will commence around 10.00am and continue throughout the day to finish between 4.00 and 5.00pm Each team will race three times against the clock.
 The finalists will be determined by using each teams fastest time.
 Depending on the final number of teams competing, the heats will be between 2 or 3, boats, and the Grand Final will consist of 6 boats.